UAE companies could double down on wellness — inside and outside their walls

 ORO24’s headquarters, spread across 17,000 square feet, is designed with a keen understanding of human emotions, aimed at fostering creativity and efficiency.
 This includes a multipurpose space with a restaurant, a multi-cuisine chef, a cinema, a library, a gym, in house radio, a dining area, in house cafe, a karaoke space, staff nurse and dedicated prayer areas for both men and women.

-“Creating a workspace that inspires creativity and supports the well-being of our employees has always been at the heart of what we do at ORO24,” said Aaliya Rahman.
+“Creating a workspace that inspires creativity and supports the well-being of our employees has always been at the heart of what we do at ORO24,” said Aaliya Rahman, Managing Direcror, ORO24 Developments.
 “It is an exciting time to be doing business in this region as more and more companies prioritize well-being within and outside their walls.
 I’m sure we will keep each other on our toes in the years to come.
 Being recognized at the EHA is a big honour for us.”

 The company has made substantial contributions, including Dh10 million to the Mothers’ Endowment Campaign, which aims to provide education to millions.
 It has also pledged a fully paid real estate unit in each new project to the AWQAF scheme, supporting education, widows, orphans, and prisoner releases, and contributing to the Mohammed bin Rashid Global Initiatives to serve 1 billion meals during Ramadan.